 This one also allows you to deactivate the ones you don’t need.

 Advanced Rich Text Tools for Gutenberg

 This plugin adds five things to the Paragraph Block toolbar; code, superscript, subscript, inline text colour, and inline background text colour.

 Atomic Blocks adds 12 additional blocks to the editor.
 It’s quite similar to Stackable.
 However, some of the blocks it add are quite unique in it’s own way.
 For instance, there is an Author Profile Block which allows the display of an author’s profile anywhere on a post or page.

-CoBlocks is yet another plugin which carries the similar purpose as Atomic Blocks and Stackable.
+CoBlocks is yet another plugin which carries a similar purpose as Gutenberg Blocks, Atomic Blocks, and Stackable.
 This one adds 18 blocks.

 The blocks that caught my attention were the Map Block which allows the adding of Google Maps with ease and also the GIF Block which allows the search and adding of a GIF animation directly from GIPHY.

 You can guess it based on the plugin description above.
-This plugin also adds more blocks the way CoBlocks, Atomic Blocks and Stackable does.
+This plugin also adds more blocks the way CoBlocks, Gutenberg Blocks, Atomic Blocks, and Stackable does.